meghnalohani/Angular-giphy/README.md

 The project is a Single Page Application that uses the Gipher API.
 The project is organised into various modules which encapsulates a seperate functionality.
 The user is redirected to Trending page, which displays the top 25 Trending giphs fetched from the Trending endpoint of the Gipher API.
 The user can search using a keyword and get top 25 most relevant Giphs.
 A user needs to Login in order to view and modify the Favorites list.
 The favorites path is gaurded and only an authenticated user with a 'bearerToken' can login into the application.
+Use the following credentials to login to the application {username: 'meghna',password: 'pass'}
+{username: 'harshit',password: 'pass1'}

 App module is the main module which consists of the following
 1. Card - Card Component is a dumb component and a child of Search Component, Trending Component and Favorites component.